steamclock/SCPinions/README.md

 You can clone the entire repository and then pick and choose what pinions you use, but we recommend using them with ```git subtree``` if you expect that you will want to pull in changes as we update SCPinions.

-Please note that you need to have version of git >= 1.7.11 for the following instructions to work:
+Please note that you need to have version of git >= 1.7.11 for the following instructions to work.
+You can type ```git --version``` to find out.

 1. ```git remote add SCPinions git@github.com:steamclock/SCPinions.git```
 2. ```git fetch SCPinions```